containers/image/docs/containers-registries.d.5.md

 `docker.io/library/busybox`, the configuration for `docker.io` is ignored (even if some element of the configuration is defined for `docker.io` and not for `docker.io/library/busybox`).

+### Built-in Defaults

+If no `docker` section can be found for the container image, and no `default-docker` section is configured, the default directory, `/var/lib/containers/sigstore` for root and `$HOME/.local/share/containers/sigstore` for unprivileged user,  will be used for reading and writing signatures.

 ## Individual Configuration Sections

 A single configuration section is selected for a container image using the process